ralna/GALAHAD/doc/Python/blls.rst

              dictionary containing timing information:
                total : float
-                  the total CPU time spent in the package. analyse : float
+                  the total CPU time spent in the package. clock_total : float
-                  the CPU time spent analysing the required matrices prior to factorization.
-               factorize : float
-                  the CPU time spent factorizing the required matrices. solve : float
-                  the CPU time spent computing the search direction. sbls_inform : dict
+                  the total clock time spent in the package. sbls_inform : dict
              inform parameters for SBLS (see ``sbls.information``).
           convert_inform : dict